Executive Assistant & Office Manager

 Director, Finance & Operations

-As Director of Business and Operations, Maria is responsible for developing, maintaining and expanding all business, financial and operational systems necessary to support Internationals’ mission. more...
+As Director of Finance and Operations, Maria is responsible for developing, maintaining and expanding all business, financial and operational systems necessary to support Internationals’ mission. more...

 Prior to joining Internationals, Maria worked in finance and operations with several not for profit organizations which focused in the areas of advocacy, healthcare, emergency services, and technical assistance.
 Maria received her M.B.A. and B.B.A. from Baruch College.